Technology can be a useful servant but a dangerous master.

 Not sure about how to write this technical resume?
 Think of your technical resume as an opportunity to stand out!

-For any doubts or queries, give us a shout out in the comments.
+For any doubts or queries, let us know at email@example.com.